Shoulder Impingement Syndrome:

-Shoulder impingement syndrome is a condition where the rotator cuff muscles and tendons become compressed or irritated during particular shoulder motions.
+Shoulder impingement syndrome is a condition where the rotator cuff muscles and tendons become compressed or irritated during shoulder motion.
 This contributes to damage and injury to shoulder structures such as the tendons, ligaments, bursa and joint capsule.
-When this occurs these structures become inflammed and therefore cause pain and overall dysfunction.
-While a traumatic injury can certainly cause shoulder impingement syndrome to develop it is most commonly the result of a repetitive overhead type activity or exercise.
+When this occurs these structures become inflammed and therefore cause pain and overall dysfunction of the shoulder girdle.
+While a traumatic injury can certainly cause shoulder impingement syndrome to develop it’s most commonly the result of a repetitive overhead type activity or exercise.
 Below you’ll find helpful information regarding additional causes, symptoms and treatment advice.

 - Secondary causes